The size of the fuse that you use between your battery and inverter will depend on:

 The maximum amount of current that your inverter uses can be determined using the following formula:

-• Inverter efficiency (%): Inverters are not 100% efficient, which means they pull more power out of the battery than they deliver to the appliances.
-The efficiency of the inverter will depend on the inverter, but generally, it is around 85% (0.85).
+- Inverter efficiency (%) @ max. load: Inverters are not 100% efficient, which means they pull more power out of the battery than they deliver to the appliances.
+The efficiency of the inverter will depend on the inverter, but generally, you should expect around 85% (0.85) efficiency at maximum load.

 Once you’ve calculated the maximum amp draw, multiply it by 1.25 to find the fuse amp rating: